 The water at Little Marley Beach is usually a bit calmer than at Marley Beach, but since this is not a patrolled beach, it’s important to be careful at all times.

 Marley Beach is often referred to as Big Marley Beach because it’s essentially a much bigger version of Little Marley Beach further south.

 This southeast-facing beach is one of the largest beaches in the Greater Sydney area, backed by an extensive area of sand dunes behind the beach.

-If your aim is to visit Little Marley Beach or Marley Beach, there are a few more walking tracks that can get you there.
+If your aim is to visit Marley Beach, there are a few more walking tracks that can get you there.

-Perhaps the most scenic and most enjoyable way to get to Marley is by doing the Bundeena to Wedding Cake Rock walking track, followed by an extra section of the Coast Track to Marley Head and beyond.
+Another scenic and enjoyable way to get to Marley is by doing the Bundeena to Wedding Cake Rock walking track, followed by an extra section of the Coast Track to Marley Head and beyond.